odino/odino.github.com/source/_posts/2017-03-16-when-debugging-doesnt-suck-beautiful-errors.markdown

 This should help keeping logs as informative as possible, but it exposes you to a nasty problem, as you're only logging in case an error occurs.
-Supposing that your app is an HTTP server, I'd strongly recommend to the request (very high-level, no need for a lot of details) so that you know that the app is being hit:
+Supposing that your app is an HTTP server, I'd strongly recommend to log the request (very high-level, no need for a lot of details) so that you know that the app is being hit:

 ```